• Skip to primary navigation

 • Just before you want to cook the pancakes whisk in the coconut oil.

-• In a large non-stick frying pan heat a teaspoon of coconut oil on a high heat and then turn down to a medium heat.
+• In a large frying pan heat a teaspoon of coconut oil on a high heat then lower to a medium heat.

 • Pour enough batter into the frying pan (whilst tipping in a circle) to cover the base.

-• Cook through until small bubbles appear on the surface and base turns golden (you can lift the side to check).
+• Cook through until small bubbles appear on the surface and base turns golden (you can lift the side of the pancake to check).

-• Flip pancake and cook for about another 30 seconds until golden.
+• Flip the pancake and cook for about another 30 seconds until golden.

 • Repeat with the rest of the pancake mixture, stacking the pancakes on top of each other as you go.